chronark/swapchain/docs/docs/software-architecture.md

 ### 6.1.
 Technology Stack Description

 All services will be running in docker containers at first and orchestrated by docker-compose for simplicity sake.
-As Swapchain gets closer to mid-term release, the project team will be moving to a Kubernetes deployment on GCE.
 [1][2]

 Frontend: